-Eton is a leading manufacturer of emergency-survival equipment like crank radios, and the Scorpion II is a good example of the high quality you can expect from the company’s products.
+Eton is a leading manufacturer of emergency-survival equipment like emergency radios, and the Scorpion II is a good example of the high quality you can expect from the company’s products.
 This little radio works just as well in an emergency as it does on a casual weekend camping trip.
 It's also a flashlight, a bottle opener and a battery bank for your mobile devices.

-Another one of the Scorpion II’s great features is its battery bank – you can use it to recharge your mobile devices by connecting them to the radio with a USB cord.
+One of the Scorpion II’s great features is its battery bank – you can use it to recharge your mobile devices by connecting them to the radio with a USB cord.
 By clicking a button on the side of the radio and cranking the handle for 10 to 15 minutes, you can completely charge your mobile devices.

 This emergency radio has seven NOAA weather station presets.
-These stations provide weather alerts and warnings in your general region, which is especially important if you live in an area where severe weather conditions, such as tornados, hurricanes or flash floods, occur frequently.
+These stations provide weather alerts and warnings in your general region, which is especially important if you live in an area where severe weather conditions, such as tornadoes, hurricanes or flash floods, occur frequently.

 This weather radio has an excellent LED flashlight that can help you find your way back to your campsite in the middle of the night or signal for help in an emergency.
 The light provides up to 20 feet of visibility and doesn't drain the battery as much as the radio does.
 However, the Scorpion II is missing a Morse code beacon, a siren and a compass – all important emergency preparedness features.